Saundarya Lahari: History

-Two parts
+Accordin to Raghunāthācārya, scholars believe that Ādi Shankaracharya composed Soundaryalahari in Kashmir.

-It is once said that Adi Shankara visited Kailash to worship Shiva and Parvati.
-There, the Lord gave him a manuscript containing 100 verses which described the many facets of the Goddess, as a gift to him.
-While Shankara was returning after visiting Kailash, Nandi stopped him on the way.
-He snatched the manuscript from him, tore it into two, took one part and gave the other to Shankara.
-Shankara, desolate, ran to Shiva and narrated the incident to him.
-Shiva, smiling, commanded him to retain the 41 verses with him as the initial part of the 100 verses and then, write an extra 59 verses in praise of the Goddess himself.
-Thus, verses 1–41 are the original work of Lord Shiva, shedding great light on the ancient rituals of Tantra, Yantra and various powerful Mantra.
+There are several legends about this work.
+According to one legend, Adi Shankara visited Kailash to worship Shiva and Parvati.
+There, Shiva gave him a manuscript containing 100 verses which described the many facets of the goddess, as a gift to him.
+While Adi Shankara was returning after visiting Kailash, Nandi stopped him on the way.
+He snatched the manuscript from him, tore it into two, took one part and gave the other to Adi Shankara.
+Adi Shankara, desolate, ran to Shiva and narrated the incident to him.
+Shiva, smilingly, commanded him to retain the 41 verses with him as the initial part of the 100 verses and then, write an extra 59 verses in praise of the goddess himself.
+Thus, verses 1–41 are the original work of Shiva, shedding great light on the ancient rituals of Tantra, Yantra, and various powerful mantras.
+The remaining verses, that is, 42–100 are composed by Adi Shankara himself, which mainly focuses on the appearance of the goddess.
+Yet another legend says that once when Adi Shankara was visiting Kailash, Shiva was writing about the beauty of goddess Parvati on the walls of their home.
+Shiva rubbed what he wrote as he didn't want Adi Shankara who was an outsider reading about the beauty of his wife.
+But Adi Shankara had seen some part of the writings and with his superior mind recollected the rest.
+Thus, he composed the Saundarya Lahari.